FCBGP/rpki-rpa-profile/draft-guo-sidrops-rpa-profile.md

 - The contents of the CMS eContent field MUST conform to all the constraints described in {{The-RPA-eContent}}.
 - The Autonomous System Identifier Delegation Extension described in {{RFC3779}} is also used in RPA and MUST be present in the EE certificate contained in the CMS certificates field.
-- The AS identifier present in the RoutePathAuthorization eContent 'asID' field MUST be contained in the AS Identifiers present in the certificate extension.
+- The AS identifier in the RoutePathAuthorization eContent 'asID' field MUST be contained in the AS Identifiers in the certificate extension.
 - The Autonomous System Identifier Delegation extension MUST NOT contain "inherit" elements.
 - The IP Address Delegation Extension {{RFC3779}} is not used in RPA, and MUST NOT be present in the EE certificate.